 Doncaster’s St Leger Festival is a four-day meeting held at one of the north’s most iconic racecourses.
-The action gets underway on Wednesday 9th September and culminates on Saturday 12th September with the St Leger itself, the fifth and final British Classic race of the year.
+The 2021 festival gets underway on Wednesday 8th September and culminates on Saturday 11th September with the St Leger itself, the fifth and final British Classic race of the year.

 The St Leger is the oldest of the five British Classic races and the journey in excess of a mile-and-three-quarters across Town Moor provides the stiffest stamina test for the three-year-old generation.

 The Doncaster Classic is the final leg of the ‘Triple Crown’ following on from the 2,000 Guineas at Newmarket and The Derby at Epsom for the colts, or the 1,000 Guineas and The Oaks for the fillies.

 Wednesday, September 8th 2021